httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 document that contains information about that particular deployment, potentially including links to other relevant resources.

-Applications that use HTTP are encouraged to allow an arbitrary URL to be used as that entry point.
+Applications are encouraged to allow an arbitrary URL to be used as that entry point.
 For example, rather than specifying "the initial document is at "/foo/v1", they should allow a deployment to use any URL as the entry point for the application.

-In cases where doing so is impractical (e.g., it is not possible to convey a whole URL, but only a hostname) standard applications that use HTTP can request a well-known URL
-{{?I-D.nottingham-rfc5785bis}} as an entry point.
+In cases where doing so is impractical (e.g., it is not possible to convey a whole URL, but only a hostname) applications can request a well-known URL {{?I-D.nottingham-rfc5785bis}} as an entry point.

 ### URL Schemes {#scheme}